autocrypt/autocrypt/doc/install-autocrypt-enigmail.rst

 - The following setup may require a restart of Thunderbird

-- Autocrypt is now running.
-You can configure it at: Account Manager > OpenPGP Security.
+Autocrypt is part of the default configuration.
+You can configure and disable it at: Account Manager > OpenPGP Security.

 .. _`Enigmail nightly development branches`: https://sourceforge.net/p/enigmail/source/ci/master/tree/